 In a measuring jug, measure out your 1/2 cup of milk.
-Add in the zest and juice of the lemon and whisk.
+Add in the zest and juice of the lemon, the vanilla extract, and whisk.
 It will curdle, don't worry, and trust the process.

 In another bowl, whisk together your flour (sifted for an airy sponge), with the baking soda and salt.
 Then in another small bowl, toss together your blueberries in a touch of flour to coat them which prevents them from dropping to the bottom of the cake during baking.
 (Got that tip from Queen Ina Garten).

 Next, cream your softened butter and sugar together for 3 minutes in either a stand mixer with the paddle attachment or with an electric whisk.
 Once light and fluffy, add in your first egg and whisk until combined, then add in your second egg and combine.

 While the mixer is still on add in 1/2 of your milk mixture, then 1/2 of your flour mixture.
 Once combined, add in the next half of your milk mixture and combine, then your remaining flour mixture.
 Make sure to scrape down the sides with a spatula in between each.